Broncos LB Miller undergoes ankle surgery | Sports-Games

 Miller's injury was diagnosed as a dislocated peroneal tendon in his ankle during an MRI exam earlier this week.
 The club will eventually place him on injured reserve.
 The seriousness of Miller's injury was initially stunning to observers as it happened on a routine play late in the practice session.

 "He just rushed around the edge and never hit the ground and never looked bad," Fangio said earlier this week.
 "If you saw the video, you'd think nothing happened, but it did."
-Speaking prior to Friday's practice, Fangio said standout receiver Courtland Sutton (shoulder) will sit out the session.
-Sutton was injured during Thursday's practice.
+Standout receiver Courtland Sutton (shoulder) sat out Friday's session.
+Sutton was injured during Thursday's practice and is considered day to day..

 Fangio feels there is a chance Sutton can play in Monday night's opener against the Tennessee Titans.
 While the timing of the injuries to Miller and Sutton are bad, Fangio didn't feel like the team received a dose of bad luck.